bobbybouwmann/dusk-demo/readme.md

 - Make sure your application is accessible by the browser.
 I used [homestead](https://laravel.com/docs/5.3/homestead) to set everything up.
 - Run `php artisan dusk` to run the tests

+You might see some chrome windows popup!
+Dusk is doing that for you!
+How **awesome** is that?
+If you watch the windows carefully you can even see the fields being filled.

 > Note: You don't have to migrate the database since it will migrate the database for each test.
-See `DatabaseMigrations`
+See `use DatabaseMigrations` in the test classes.